-Medium Term Plan: Light Y5/6 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabulary Comparative and fair testing Pattern seeking Research using secondary sources Identifying, classifying and grouping Asking questions Making observations and measuring them Engaging in practical enquiry Recording and presenting evidence Answering questions and concluding Evaluating and predicting Communicating findings.
-Light Shadow Darkness Man-made Natural Protection Reflect Light Straight line refraction Thomas Edison retina optic nerve brain
+Medium Term Plan: Light Y5/6 Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabulary Asking questions Making observations and measuring them Engaging in practical enquiry Recording and presenting evidence Answering questions and concluding Evaluating and predicting Communicating findings.
+Light Shadow Darkness Man-made Natural Protection Reflect Light Straight line refraction Thomas Edison retina optic nerve brain Working Scientifically Concepts: • Asking questions • Making observations and measuring them • Engaging in practical enquiry • Recording and presenting evidence • Answering questions and concluding • Evaluating and predicting Working Scientifically Concepts:Previous Scientific Vocabulary• Asking questions• Light• Making observations and measuring them• Shadow• Engaging in practical enquiry• Darkness• Recording and presenting evidence• Man-made• Answering questions and concluding• Natural• Evaluating and predicting• Protection

 Previous Learning End Point Assessment in this concept: Previous Learning End Point Assessment in working scientifically End Point Assessment Statements: concepts: Light: I can draw on prior knowledge to help answer a question.
 Light 1.
 I can recognise that we need light in order to see things and that dark is the absence of I can make systematic and careful observations.
-1. I can use the idea that light travels in light.
+1. I can use the idea that light travels in s light.
 I can use a range of equipment for measuring length, time, temperature give out or reflect light into the eye.
 2. I can notice that light is reflected from surfaces. and capacity.
-2. I can explain that light comes from s 3.
+2. I can explain that light comes from sou 3.
 I can describe the process of reflection using scientific vocabulary.
 I can record my measurements e.g. using tables, tally charts and bar charts darkness is the absence of light.
 4. I can recognise that light from the sun can be dangerous and that there are ways to (given templates when needed).
-3. I can explain that we see things beca protect your eyes (e.g. sun-glasses, avoid looking at the sun, sun-cream) I can interpret the data to generate simple comparative statements based sources to objects and then to our eye 5.I can recognise that shadows are formed when the light (from a light source) is blocked on my evidence.
-4. I can identify different parts of the e by a solid (opaque) object.
+3. I can explain that we see things because protect your eyes (e.g. sun-glasses, avoid looking at the sun, sun-cream) I can interpret the data to generate simple comparative statements based sources to objects and then to our eyes.
+5.I can recognise that shadows are formed when the light (from a light source) is blocked on my evidence.
+4. I can identify different parts of the eye by a solid (opaque) object.
 I can begin to identify naturally occurring patterns and causal relationships.
-5.I can use the idea that light travels in 6.
+5.I can use the idea that light travels in st 6.
 I can explore and find patterns in the way that the size of shadows can change. as the objects that cast them.
 7. I can predict and explain why these changes occur, using what I already know.